 What to do if you suspect a concussion

 - SEEK MEDICAL ATTENTION RIGHT AWAY.
-Doctors at Kettering Health Network Sports Medicine can evaluate your child and determine that the next steps should be.
+Doctors at Kettering Health Sports Medicine can evaluate your child and determine what the next steps should be.

 - KEEP YOUR CHILD OUT OF PLAY.
 Do not let your child return to play until he or she has been cleared by a medical professional